RetroPie/RetroPie-Docs/docs/Transferring-Roms.md

 ## Transferring Roms

-There are three main methods of transferring roms: via USB stick, via SFTP, and via Windows (Samba) shares
+There are three main methods of transferring roms: via USB stick, via SFTP, and via Windows (Samba) shares.

 ### USB stick

-#### Run your ROMs from the SD card

 1. (ensure that your USB stick is formatted to FAT32 or exFAT, and that your SD card has enough free space to hold all your ROMs)
 2. create a folder called `retropie` on your USB stick